armaanhammer/vikingbot/README.md

         * watch through the webcam,
         * determine obstacle locations,
         * and send directives to the server running on the vikingbot.

+Once we make the OpenCV algorithms more robust in a setting with two degrees of freedom (allowing the scene to move left and right in the X and Y spatial dimensions, on the VikingBot), we will modify the project for three degrees of freedom (adding compenation for the scene to move up and down in the Z spatial dimension, on the HROS1).